Dev-Anas-10/Jenkins-Nexus-Sonar-Setup/README.md

-# Nexus & Jenkins Installation Scripts
+# Nexus & Jenkins & Sonar Installation Scripts

-This repository contains scripts for installing Nexus Repository Manager on CentOS 9 and Jenkins on Ubuntu 20 The scripts provided in this repository allow you to install Nexus and Jenkins with different versions of the Java Development Kit (JDK).
+This repository contains scripts for installing Nexus Repository Manager on CentOS 9 and Jenkins on Ubuntu 20 and Sonar on Ubuntu 20 The scripts provided in this repository allow you to install Nexus and Jenkins and Sonar with different versions of the Java Development Kit (JDK).

 ## Available Scripts